vvvote/vvvote/doc/install.md

 	cp config-example.js config.js

-If do not have special needs, nothings needs to be changed in this config.
+If do not have special needs, nothing needs to be changed in this config.

 Thats It!
 =========